• Skip to primary navigation

 Crispy air fryer baked potato in the air fryer basket

-• Spray your air fryer basket with some cooking spray or line it with a liner, to make sure the potato doesn’t stick.
+There's no need to spray your air fryer basket with some cooking spray or line it with a liner, since the potatoes will be oiled, they won't stick.

 You can use whatever air fryer you have on hand.
 Doesn't matter what type you have.
 I personally use this AICOOK instant pot air fryer lid.